danielchalef/sirius-docker/README.md

 # sirius-docker

-## Modifications from origin Dockerfile
+## Modifications from original Dockerfile
 - Updated to Ubuntu 14.04 LTS
 - Using OpenBLAS optimised for specific CPU architecture
 - Kaldi built optimised for specific CPU architecture